The person at the center of this case

 Start here

-What was the aircraft registration number and type?
-Where was it headed?
+What was the aircraft type, registration number, and flight plan?

-Who were the four other passengers on the aircraft?
+Who were the pilot and four other passengers on the aircraft?

-Lloyd Richard Koenig, a 69-year-old man, disappeared on September 20, 2004, when an aircraft carrying him and four other passengers went missing in the area near Baranof Island near Sitka, Alaska.
+Lloyd Richard Koenig, a 69-year-old man, went missing on September 20, 2004, when an aircraft carrying him, the pilot, and four other passengers disappeared in the area near Baranof Island near Sitka, Alaska.
 The circumstances of the disappearance remain unclear, with no confirmed wreckage or survivors located.
-The case remains open and unsolved, with the Alaska State Troopers continuing to seek information about the aircraft and its occupants.
+The case remains open with the Alaska State Troopers, and any information about the aircraft or its occupants could help resolve this mystery.

 Try asking